CarolineSophieWH/phage_atlantic_salmon2025/README.md

-# Github repository - Bacterial niche shape inherent phage diversity in Atlantic salmon gut
+# Github repository - Ecological strategies of bacteria shape inherent phage diversity in Atlantic salmon gut
 This github repository includes the code and analytical framework to generate the results and dataset that are reported by Winther-Have et al. 2025 (unpublished).
 Here we provide three files: 1) Entire pipeline for the viral community analysis from raw .fq.gz files to the final vOTU table.
 2) Generation of metagenome assembled genomes (MAGs) using Anvi'o pipeline v8.
 3) R script for the statistics and visualisation of the 16S rRNA amplicaon data and vOTUs.